Comparison guide

 Light and edges are not organized the same way

 Leonardo relies on sfumato.
 The eyes, mouth, and jaw are built through very slow transitions from one tone to the next.
-That means the face does not depend on firm contour.
-It seems to form itself gradually.
-This is why the expression feels mobile rather than fixed.
+The face does not depend on firm contour.
+It seems to form itself gradually, so the expression feels mobile rather than fixed.

 Vermeer uses a different logic.
 He is subtle, but the painting is easier to read quickly because the accents are clearer.
 The light from the left activates the cheek, the eye, and the pearl.
 The contour decisions are firmer.
 The effect is not crude.
 It is simply tighter and more direct.